profound-labs/forest-path/manuscript/markdown/doubt-and-other-demons.md

 don’t have to meditate a lot, you can do just a little, but do it every day.
 And do walking meditation every day as well.

-\`Irrespective of whether you do a lot or a little, do it every day.
+‘Irrespective of whether you do a lot or a little, do it every day.
 Be sparing with your speech and watch your mind the whole time.
 Just refute whatever arises in your mind, whether it’s pleasure or pain.
 None of it lasts; it’s all deceptive.
 With some people who’ve never practised